South Solihull u3a Repair Shed Group

 INTRODUCTION

-The Shed opened for business immediately after restrictions eased and is now a regular item on many members monthly calendar.
-Members of both sexes enjoy repairing their own damaged and broken items plus the opportunity to learn new skills and try out various tools.
-Plus, of course, the great conversations and tea and biscuits.....
+The Shed is a regular item on many members monthly calendar.
+This is not a repair service, you don't drop stuff off for us to repair for you, rather we encourage Members of both sexes to enjoy repairing their own damaged and broken items.
+This provides the opportunity to learn new skills and try out various tools.
+Plus, of course, there is great conversations and tea and biscuits.....

 Click on any photo below for full-size images.